-5 Tips for Storing Your Spices
+5 Tips for Keeping Spices Fresh and Ready to Use

 If you’re not thinking about your spices as perishable ingredients, it’s time to start.
-That jar of garam masala that’s been languishing in the crevices of your spice cupboard for the past decade?
+That jar of garam masala that’s been languishing in your spice cupboard for the past decade?
 It’s likely discolored, clumpy, and doesn’t taste like much of anything at all.
 What’s more, there’s no bringing old and weak back: You can’t overcome the deficiencies by dumping more of it into your curry.

 1. Keep spices airtight.